waffle-iron/eaternity-react/README.md

 npm run dev
 ```

+__Choose Eaternity-Database _data folder as data directory for now or things will go 💩 __

 Production mode is broken right now, no clue why!

 Project is based on [electron-react-boilerplate](https://github.com/chentsulin/electron-react-boilerplate).
 See instructions there for running, packaging, etc...